free school meals / pupil premium

 - Universal Credit

 Did you know that registering your child for free school meals means that the school gets extra money?
-The Government is giving money to schools to help children from lower income families do their very best.
+The Government gives money to schools to help children from lower income families do their very best.
 This funding is called a ‘Pupil Premium’.
-For every child registered the school gets £935 (2017/18) to be used to support the learning of your child.
+For every child registered, the school gets £955 (2021/22) to be used to support their learning.

 How does it work?

-If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free school meal (saving you more that £350 a year) and the school gets £935 extra.
+If you want your child to have a free, healthy meal at lunchtime, that’s great – they will get the free school meal (saving you more that £350 a year) and the school gets £955 extra.

-If you don’t want your child to have the free school meals they can continue as normal – as long as you qualify and are registered, the school still gets £935 extra.
+If you don’t want your child to have the free school meals, they can continue as normal – as long as you qualify and are registered, the school still gets extra funding for your child.

-A free school meals application form can be downloaded below or collected from the school.
+A free school meals application form can be downloaded here or collected from the school: Free School Meals Application Form

 The Pupil Premium is an allocation of funding given to schools by the Department of Education in order to help support and further raise the achievement of pupils who are in one of the following categories: